jamesrw94/UoB_group_project/Evaluation/README.md

  2) it felt more important to ensure at least one user journey was completely working, rather than less throughly testing multiple journeys

+ As a result of this, all of our own tests can be found in the Brexit spec file [here](https://github.com/jamesrw94/UoB_group_project/blob/dev/angular/src/app/topicpage/brexit/brexit.component.spec.ts).
 Our first test was chosen to verify that text appears on the question screen in the right place and the right order.
 As we could not use the data from our database we had to mock fake tweets instead, this limits the usefulness of the test in part but it was still important to verify that the front end weas doing what it was supposed to.
 You can see our first test below-

 ```